 Replicated databases require special attention with regards to backing up and restoring data.
-For more information, see Backing Up and Restoring Replicated Databases.
+For more information, see Back Up and Restore Replicated Databases.

 All replication components in a topology should be scripted as part of a disaster recovery plan, and scripts can also be used to automate repetitive tasks.
 A script contains the Transact-SQL system stored procedures necessary to implement the replication component(s) scripted, such as a publication or subscription.
 Scripts can be created in a wizard (such as the New Publication Wizard) or in Microsoft SQL Server Management Studio after you create a component.
 You can view, modify, and run the script using SQL Server Management Studio or sqlcmd.
 Scripts can be stored with backup files to be used in case a replication topology must be reconfigured.
-For more information, see How to: Script Replication Objects (SQL Server Management Studio).
+For more information, see Scripting Replication.

 Before replication is configured, it is recommended to familiarize yourself with the factors that affect replication performance: